CESNET/saml-validator/README.md

-# SAML-Validators
+# SAML-Validator
-XML Schemas to validate SAML metadata in [eduID.cz][] federation
+XML Schemas to validate SAML metadata in [eduID.cz][] federation.

-## Available validators
+## Available validator
-For now, there are following validators available:
+For now, there are the following validations available:

   * tech-c
   * uiinfo